JimmyHelp/BatterUp/README.md

 6. A number in ticks, determines how long it should wait before resetting the chain, by default it won't reset the chain

 ## Randomized Swings

+A random animation will be picked out of the table in order to be played, it will never repeat the same animation twice

 The `addRandomSwings` function has 5 arguments